okami101/vuetify-admin/docs/guide/api-platform.md

 ## Conclusion

-You now have all a basic concepts for integration of Vtec Admin with real API backend.
-Go to the next [Laravel section](laravel.md) which is the most ready to go backend for Vtec Admin thanks to a powerful composer package that provides all minimal stuff for a real admin with file manager, user and profile management, impersonation and so on.
+You now have all a basic concepts for integration of Vuetify Admin with real API backend.
+Go to the next [Laravel section](laravel.md) which is the most ready to go backend for Vuetify Admin thanks to a powerful composer package that provides all minimal stuff for a real admin with file manager, user and profile management, impersonation and so on.
 It will also demonstrate the power of included code generators from top to bottom.